A Signaling Game Approach to Databases Querying and Interaction: A Game-theoretic Framework

 Users' articulations of their intents are {\it queries}.
-Users do not often know relatively complex languages, such as SQL or Datalog, that precisely describe their intents.
-Thus, they prefer to articulate their intents in languages that are easy-to-use and relatively less complex, such as keyword query language~\cite{Usable:Jagadish,Chen:2009:KSS,understandingqueries:fagin}.
-In this instantiation of signaling games for database querying, we assume that the user expresses her intents as keyword queries.
-More formally, we fix a countably infinite set of terms $T$.
+Many users do not know the formal query language, e.g., SQL, that precisely describes their intents.
+Thus, they may prefer to articulate their intents in languages that are easy-to-use, relatively less complex, and ambiguous such as keyword query language~\cite{Usable:Jagadish,Chen:2009:KSS}.
+In the proposed game-theoretic frameworks for database interaction, we assume that the user expresses her intents as keyword queries.
+More formally, we fix a countably infinite set of terms, i.e., keywords, $T$.
 A {\it keyword query} (query for short) is a nonempty (finite) set of terms in $T$.
 Consider the database instance in Table~\ref{example:framework:table:instance}.
-Table~\ref{example:framework:table:intentsandqueries} depicts a set of queries and intents over this database.
-Suppose the user wants to find the ranking for Michigan State University in Michigan, i.e. the intent $e_2$.
-Because the user may not know how to write conjunctive queries and not be sufficiently familiar with the content of the database, she may express intent $e_2$ using query $q_2:$ {\it `MSU'}.
-Some users may know and submit their queries in the language that is sufficiently expressive to represent their intents.
-Nevertheless, because they may not know precisely the content and structure of the data, their submitted queries may not always be the same as their intents \cite{Chaudhuri:2006:PIR:1166074.1166085,Khoussainova:2010:SCA:1880172.1880175}.
-For example, a user may know how to write a union of conjunctive query.
+Table~\ref{example:framework:table:intentsandqueries} depicts a set of intents and queries over this database.
+Suppose the user wants to find the information about Michigan State University in Michigan, i.e. the intent $e_2$.
+Because the user does not know any formal database query language and may not be sufficiently familiar with the content of the data, she may express intent $e_2$ using $q_2:$ {\it `MSU'}.

+Some users may know a formal database query language that is sufficiently expressive to represent their intents.
+Nevertheless, because they may not know precisely the content and schema of the database, their submitted queries may not always be the same as their intents \cite{Chaudhuri:2006:PIR:1166074.1166085,Khoussainova:2010:SCA:1880172.1880175}.
+For example, a user may know how to write a SQL query.
 But, since she may not know the state abbreviation {\it MI}, she may articulate intent $e_2$ as $ans(t)$ $\leftarrow$ $Univ(x,`MSU\textrm', y, z, t)$, which is different from $e_2$.
-Our framework can be extended for these scenarios.
+We plan to extend our framework for these scenarios in future work.
+But, in this paper, we assume that users articulate their intents as keyword queries.

-\subsubsection{User Strategy}
+\subsection{User Strategy}